 You love your mom, but let’s face it — you can’t live at your parents’ house forever.
 Or, at least, you shouldn’t.
 Of course, there’s a reason you moved back home (or never left in the first place).
-The cost to live alone is high even in places with affordable rent.
+The cost to live alone is high even outside of major cities in places with affordable rent.

 Depending on the cost of living in your area this could be hundreds or even thousands of dollars a month.

 Whether or not heat is included in the rent depends on the type of heating you have.
-If you don’t control the heat in your apartment, but other units in your building do, it’s highly likely the cost of heat will be included because the landlord has no way of knowing which unit uses how much heat.
+If you don’t control the heat in your apartment, it’s likely the cost of heat will be included.

 Radiator, gas, or forced air heating can cost up to $100 a month depending on the efficiency of your apartment.

-Sewer and water have risen over the years and, on average, a family of four pays $40 per month.
+Sewer and water have risen over the years and, on average, a family of four pays more than $45 per month as of August 2023.
 A one-person apartment will obviously cost substantially less.

 If water is included in your rent make sure you clarify that this covers sewer, cold water, and hot water.